picfight/pfcdata/db/dcrpg/README.md

-# `package pfcpg`
+# `package dcrpg`

-The `pfcpg` package provides types and functions for manipulating PostgreSQL tables, and storing blocks, transactions, inputs, and outputs.
+The `dcrpg` package provides types and functions for manipulating PostgreSQL tables, and storing blocks, transactions, inputs, and outputs.

 ## Performance and Bulk Loading